anayatkhan1/GenieBlog/README.md

 <img width="1073" alt="Screenshot 2024-02-25 at 5 36 45 PM" src="https://github.com/anayatkhan1/GenieBlog/assets/73161735/96990482-6625-42f3-b738-d10b0745da38">

 ### Project Overview
 This project is an AI-powered blog generator that allows users to create blog posts with just a single click.
 It utilizes advanced AI algorithms for generating plagiarism-free content and fetching relevant images to accompany the text.
-The tech stack includes Next.js, TypeScript, Tailwind CSS, OpenAI for content and image generation, Clerk for authentication, and Supabase for database management.

 ### Features
 1. **One-Click Blog Generation**: Users can generate fully-formed blog posts with just a single click, saving time and effort.